blaqkube/mysql-operator/docs/developers/welcome.md

 ## Clean the configuration

-To clean the environment, stop the operator by stopping the operator with a `Ctrl+C` command.
-You can remove the instance with `kubectl delete instance blue` and it will remove the statefulset, replicaset and pod.
+To clean the environment, stop the operator with a `Ctrl+C`.
+You can remove the instance with `kubectl delete instance blue`.
+It will remove the statefulset, replicaset and pod.